optakt/optakt.github.io/content/flare/consensus.md

 In Flare network nodes synchronize with each other using the exchanged messages information via a gossip protocol, consequently functioning asynchronously.
 After each node finds its quorum slices, they start to send messages to a random number of peers in them.
-The first messages are the _initial_ messages and they contain information about the transaction amount, the recipient, and a hash of the sender's quorum of nodes.
+The first messages are the _initial_ messages, and they contain information about the transaction amount, the recipient, and a hash of the sender's quorum of nodes.
 Recipients of messages in their turn create new messages that contain information about the received message and the messages they previously created themselves (and sent to some other node in a previous step).

 In the second turn, messages contain more information including the hash of previous messages received and sent by the node that are used to build up the connections between them.